John Cannan: Early life

-John Cannan was born in Sutton Coldfield, Warwickshire, on 20 February 1954 to father Cyril Cannan, a flight lieutenant in the Royal Air Force during the Second World War, and mother Sheila Cannan, a career engineer and housewife.
+John Cannan was born in Sutton Coldfield, Warwickshire, on 20 February 1954 to father Cyril Cannan, a flight lieutenant in the Royal Air Force during the Second World War, and mother Sheila Cannan, an engineer.
 Cannan came from a middle-class family and was first sent by his parents to Keyse private school for boys at the age of 4.
 He attended public school until the age of 15.

-Cannan claimed that, when he was between the ages of 7 and 8, he was sexually abused by a teacher, forced to drop his trousers and touch the abuser while being indecently assaulted himself; he continued to be abused by the teacher for months.
-These events had a lasting effect on Cannan, who felt deeply ashamed by them, and he became afraid of school and developed a stammer from being nervous in the school environment.
+Cannan claimed that when he was 7 and 8 he was sexually abused by a teacher, being forced to drop his trousers and touch the abuser while being indecently assaulted himself; he continued to be abused by the teacher for months.
+These alleged events had a lasting effect on Cannan, who felt deeply ashamed by them, and he developed a stammer from being nervous in the school environment.

-At the age of 9, Cannan was removed from the school and sought medical help for his anxiety.
+At the age of 9 Cannan was removed from school and sought medical help for his anxiety.
 He later claimed that the sexual abuse left him struggling with feelings of humiliation and shame, which in turn led him to express much anger and resentment.
 Cannan also had a difficult relationship with his father, "who was quick to criticise and had an unpredictable temper."
-Cannan was in the merchant navy for three months aged 17, then began working as a car salesman in his father's company.
-He was married in May 1978 to June Vale and had a daughter.
+Cannan was in the merchant navy for three months at age 17, then began working as a car salesman in his father's company.

+Cannan married June Vale in May 1978, seven years after they had become engaged.
+Vale would prove to be his one and only steady girlfriend, although he claimed that he was hassled into marrying her.
+Vale soon gave birth to a daughter, whom Cannan did not want.

 Sexual offences and robberies

 In 1968, at age 14, Cannan indecently assaulted a woman in a phone box in Erdington, for which he was placed on probation.
-He married June Vale in May 1978, seven years after they had originally become engaged.
-Vale would prove to be his one and only steady girlfriend, although he claimed that he was hassled into marrying her.
-Vale soon gave birth to a child, which Cannan did not want.
-By 1980, he had slipped into alcoholism and spent much of his time frequenting bars and nightclubs in order to avoid going home to his family after work.
+By 1980, with his marriage becoming increasingly troubled, Cannan had slipped into alcoholism and spent much of his time frequenting bars and nightclubs in order to avoid going home after work.